vanepp/FritzingCheckPart/README.md

 Usage: PP.py filename (filename ...)

 	Indicates you didn't give a filename to the PP.py script.
 It wants one or more xml files such as

 	PP.py test.svg

 	or

 	PP.py test1.svg test2.xml test3.fzp

 Usage: FritzingTools.py filename.fzp or filename.svg or srcdir dstdir

 	Either no or too many arguments to the script.
 It wants either a single file name or 2 directories.

 Usage: FritzingTools.py src_dir dst_dir

 src_dir filename isn\'t a directory

 	In this mode both arguments need to be directories and src isn't.

 Usage: FritzingTools.py src_dir dst_dir

 dst_dir filename isn\'t a directory

 	In this mode both arguments need to be directories and dst isn't.

 ## Error messages

-Error messages in the order they occur in the code so essentially random but numbered so you can index by the number to get the error description and an explaination of the errror (with the move of the Usage messages above, some numbers are now missing though.)
+Error messages in the order they occur in the code so essentially random but numbered so you can index by the number to get the error description and an explanation of the error (with the move of the Usage messages above, some numbers are now missing though.)

 ### Error 1: Can not rename filename os_error_message (os_error_number)

 The os routines returned an exception when the input file was renamed.
 Hopefully the cause is obvious from the os messages.

 ### Error 2: Can not open filename  os_error_message (os_error_number)

 The os routines returned an exception when the input file was opened.
 Hopefully the cause is obvious from the os messages.

 ### Error 3: Can not write filename  os_error_message (os_error_number)

 The os routines returned an exception when the input file was written.
 Hopefully the cause is obvious from the os messages.

 ### Error 4: Can not close filename os_error_message (os_error_number)

 The os routines returned an exception when the input file was closed.
 Hopefully the cause is obvious from the os messages.

 ### Error 5: ParseFile can't read file filename